VisActor/VTable/docs/assets/guide/en/interaction/resize_column_width.md

 - bgColor: background line color
 - lineWidth: line width of the straight line
 - width: width of background line
-- resizeHotSpotSize: adjust the width of the column width handle
+- resizeHotSpotSize: response Adjust the size of the interactive behavior hot zone in row height and column width

 ```javascript
 {